 The Forum on Translational Ecology will provide undergraduate and graduate students with insight into how science is translated to the public by professionals.

-Educators, scientists, land managers, communications experts, and policymakers will share their experiences communicating ecological concepts to diverse audiences.
-A morning session, 9:15 a.m. - 12:00 p.m., will include speakers representing each field.
+Educators, scientists, activists, artists, and policymakers will share their experiences communicating ecological concepts to diverse audiences.
+A morning session, 9:15 a.m. - 12:15 p.m., will include speakers representing each field.
 They will share their insights about translating ecology for different audiences and purposes, discuss the major challenges and rewards of communicating the results of scientific studies, and share advice for students who are interested in translational ecology.

 The forum is open to all students at no charge.
 Interested individuals should register for the afternoon program by calling Patti Smith, REU Program Coordinator at (845) 677-7600 x326, or email email@example.com.
 No registration is necessary for the morning session.

 There will be a break from 12:30 p.m. -1:30 p.m., please bring your own lunch and beverage.